jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

   * Compare configuration of these settings across operating systems
   * Various network troubleshooting tools

 ### IP Addresses

-Each system has one and needs one.
-They come in two flavors, a **static** IP is a 4 octet number.
-Looking something like this: ```192.168.1.100```.
+Every network interface, or NIC, which is the physical or virtual place where your device connects to the network.
+Each NIC in turn needs an IP address to communicate on a network.
+IP addresses come in two flavors, a **static** IP is a 4 octet number looking something like this: ```192.168.1.100```.

 > Exercise
 Open a command prompt and type this command to find your IP address: ```ip address show```.
 This command can be abbreviated ```ip a sh``` as well.

 The types of addresses come in two types, static IP and DHCP.
 A static address is one that you assign and configure.
 If you are the system admin you can and should map each device on your network with its own IP address.
 For instance any servers you have, webservers, database servers, load balancers, routing equipment should have staticly set IP information.

 But what if you have transient or ephemeral nodes (computers) on your network?
 Then you need to use the **Dynamic Host Control Protocol**.
 Setting your computer to use DHCP allows it to negotiate for a lease on a shared IP address.
 Their is a DHCP server (configuring one is beyond the scope of this chapter), that will listen for DHCP broadcasts and answer with an offer of an IP.
 Once your system (network card) accepts the offer it gains access to that IP address and all other necceary IP configuration--which is relinqueshes upon your physically leaving the network.
 DHCP allows you to pool IPs when you might not have enough and share or allow for the autoregistration to make managing large scale IP deployments easy.
 For instance at a university every student has a laptop and most likely a phone too, you could manually assign each an address but the number of students goes into the thousands and tens of thousands, and it not practical to manage--DHCP makes this scale managable.

 Settings these values statically in each operating system is different but the concept is the same.
 You need to enter an IP Address, Netmask/CIDR, Network Gateway, and DNS.
 Each of these concepts is explained below.